jtsage/jtsage-datebox/docs/api/highDates.md

 dyn: "True"
 ---

-An alternate list of dates to highlight with {% api_doc themeHighDates %}
+A list of dates to highlight with {% api_doc themeHighDates %}

 **Example** (December 2000 Holiday Seson)
 {% highlight json %}